Kathy Smallwood-Cook: Biography

 The Great Britain and England Women's 4 × 100 m relay teams won a medal at eight consecutive Olympic (1980, 1984), World (1983), European (1978, 1982), and Commonwealth Championships (1978, 1982, 1986).
 Cook was the only woman to be a member of every squad.
 The run ended at the 1986 Europeans, when the British quartet (again, including Cook) was fifth.
 She always ran the second 'leg', her rangy gait (she is 5'11' tall) and speed endurance being ideal for this position.
 She also occasionally competed in the 4 × 400 metres relay.
 She won a total of sixteen senior national titles during her career.

 In the 1986 New Year Honours, Cook was appointed Member of the Order of the British Empire (MBE) for services to athletics.

 Cook remains the only British athlete (male or female) to have reached Olympic finals at 100 metres, 200 metres and 400 metres.
 Her accomplishments are all the more significant because many of her rivals after the fall of the "Iron Curtain" were found to have been performing illegally.
 She retired in 1987, after competing at the UK Championships.

 Later career

-Cook is currently a PE teacher at Mayfield Preparatory School, in Walsall, England.
+Cook worked as a PE teacher at Mayfield Preparatory School, in Walsall.
 Married since 1982 to Garry Cook, they have three children, a daughter and two sons.

 In 2011, she was inducted into the England Athletics Hall of Fame.
 She received an Honorary Doctorate from the University of Wolverhampton in 2013.